 Work of the Board of Directors

-In 2016 the Board of Directors held 8 meetings, including the inaugural meeting in connection with the Annual General Meeting.
+In 2018 the Board of Directors held eight meetings, including the inaugural meeting immediately following the Annual General Meeting.
 The attendance of the members is shown in the table below.

 The Board of Directors receives information on the company’s economic and financial situation through monthly reports and at board meetings.
-Operations in the various segments are monitored and discussed in accordance with a rolling plan, which means that the Board of Directors makes a detailed analysis of each business area at least once a year.
+Operations in the various business areas are monitored and discussed in accordance with a rolling plan, which means that the Board of Directors makes a detailed analysis of each business area at least once a year.
 Moreover, the Board of Directors agrees each year on a number of issues that are to be examined at a board meeting during the year.
-In 2016 a two-day meeting was held at which the Group’s strategy and focus after the sale of the Waste Treatment business area and further development of operations in Consultancy Services and Studsvik Scandpower were discussed.
+In 2018 the Group’s strategy and further development of operations in Consultancy Services, Germany and Scandpower were discussed.

-In 2016 the Board devoted particular attention to the Group’s financing, the sale of the Waste Treatment operations, strategic alternatives for the consulting operations in Germany, increased customer focus in the software operations and cost savings in consulting operations and administration.
+In 2018 the Board devoted particular attention to the Group’s financing, strategic alternatives for the operations in Germany, increased customer focus in the software operations and cost savings in consultancy operations and administration.

 Policies, guidelines and instructions